kanki6315/wintervlnbot/README.md

 * `!team [Team Name or Number]`
 * `!driver [Team Name or Number]`
 ### Qualifying Commands
-The qualifying managment commands can only be issued by an admin.
+The qualifying management commands can only be issued by an admin.
 Once qualifying is enabled, only messages sent to a specific channel that is configured in the properties file will be read by the bot.
 * `!enableQuali` - Admin only
 * `!disableQuali` - Admin only
 * `!restartSocket` - Admin only